Every digital product meets glitches, to fix which a universal method is to reboot or we can say restart.

 The Kindle Fire HD is the second generation of Amazon's color touchscreen Kindle Fire tablet line announced on September 6, 2012.
 It is available in two form factors, 7-inch and 8.9-inch screen sizes, introductory pricing was at 299, respectively for the 16GB versions.

 Kindle Fire (HD) is a tablet computer just like all other tablets.
 Press and hold the power button you can turn if off, but it won't auto turn on like Kindle, you must manually press the power button to turn it on.

 And to reset the entire device back to factory defaults, please press the gear icon in the upper right corner to wake up a drop-down setting list, then press "More...", go to "Device" and you will see "Reset to Factory Defaults" in the bottom.

 If you set the Kindle Fire (HD) to factory defaults, all the contents will be gone.
-For purchased contents you can still download from Amazon, but for local synced contents, you are losing them.
+For purchased contents you can still download them from Amazon, but for local synced contents, you are losing them.
 So please back up those files if you need.